isabella232/linnullmann/_pages/about.md

 In 2011 she served on the jury for the main competition at the 2011 Cannes Film Festival alongside Robert De Niro, Jude Law and Uma Thurman.

-Ullmann's fifth novel, *The Cold Song* (*Det dyrebare* Norwegian title), is currently published in Norway, Denmark and Sweden, and rights have so far been sold to eight countries.
+Ullmann´s fifth novel *The Cold Song* (*Det Dyrebare* Norwegian title) is currently published in Norway, Denmark, Sweden, Finland, Germany, Hungary, Italy, The Netherlands and the The United States.
+Right have so far been sold to fifteen countries.

 Linn Ullmann lives in Oslo with her husband [Niels Fredrik Dahl](http://en.wikipedia.org/wiki/Niels_Fredrik_Dahl), a novelist, playwright and poet.
 Linn Ullmann has two children, Hanna and Halfdan, and two step children, Dagny and Kasper.
 She also has a dog named Charlie.